mohnish82/mohnish82.github.io/_posts/2014-06-08-SSH-reverse-proxy.md

 >    ssh -p 8000 root@localhost

-* If you use dropbear keys for password-less authentication between the two routers, the commands need to specify the dropbear identity key also.
+Please note that if you use dropbear keys for password-less authentication between the two routers, the commands need to specify the dropbear identity key also.